Dynamic filtering of static dipoles in magnetoencephalography: Application to real data

-In Figure \ref{fig_realdata_diag} we show the cumulative marginal likelihood (\ref{eq:marginal_likelihood}) and the effective sample size for the two particle filters.
-While the effective sample size produces rather similar results for the two models, the marginal likelihood indicates that after approximately $t=60$ ms the Static model provides higher likelihood than the Random Walk model.
-Importantly, the cumulative likelihood at time $t$ is the likelihood of the whole time series \emph{up to} time $t$.
+In Figure \ref{figrealdatadiag} we show the cumulative marginal likelihood (\ref{eqmarginallikelihood}) and the effective sample size for the two particle filters.
+While the effective sample size produces rather similar results for the two models, the marginal likelihood indicates that after approximately $t=60$~ms the Static model provides higher likelihood than the Random-Walk model.
+Importantly, the cumulative likelihood at time $t$ is the likelihood of the whole time series \textit{up to} time $t$.
 The fact that the difference between the two models tends to increase with time indicates that, as more data are gathered, the Static model is increasingly preferentially supported by the measurements.
-The ratio of the two likelihoods at the terminal time point indicates that the whole time series is several orders of magnitude more likely under the Static model than under the Random Walk model, thus providing confirmation that the Static model is a much better representation of the underlying neurophysiological processes than the Random Walk model.
-An additional point that deserves to be highlighted here is that not only are the probability maps provided by the Static model sparser than those provided by the Random Walk, but also (as one might reasonably expect) they show less temporal variation.
-To illustrate this point, in Figure \ref{fig_realdata_global} we show two maps that have been obtained by integrating over time the dynamic probability maps provided by the Static and the Random Walk filters: while the Static model has high probability in few small areas and negligible probability elsewhere, the Random Walk model provides a flatter image, with rather homogeneous probability values in a larger area: a consequence of the fact that the Random Walk model attaches a large part of its posterior probability mass to dipoles which move around the brain.
+The ratio of the two likelihoods at the terminal time point indicates that the whole time series is several orders of magnitude more likely under the Static model than under the Random-Walk model, thus providing confirmation that the Static model is a much better representation of the underlying neurophysiological processes than the Random-Walk model.
+An additional point that deserves to be highlighted here is that not only are the probability maps provided by the Static model sparser than those provided by the Random-Walk, but also (as one might reasonably expect) they show less temporal variation.
+To illustrate this point, in Figure \ref{figrealdataglobal} we show two maps that have been obtained by integrating over time the dynamic probability maps provided by the Static and the Random-Walk filters: while the Static model has high probability in few small areas and negligible probability elsewhere, the Random-Walk model provides a flatter image, with rather homogeneous probability values in a larger area, a consequence of the fact that the Random-Walk model attaches a large part of its posterior probability mass to dipoles which move around the brain.